fsantanar/cpu_health_checks/README.md

    checkobj = cpu_health.CPUCheck()

    # Perform specific health checks
-   checkobj.check_enough_disk_space()
+   res1 = checkobj.check_enough_disk_space()
-   checkobj.check_enough_idle_usage()
+   res2 = checkobj.check_enough_idle_usage()
-   checkobj.check_network_connection()
+   res3 = checkobj.check_network_connection()
    # ... add more checks as needed
    # Retrieve the results and take actions based on the returned values
    ```

    Each check function returns True if the check passed and False otherwise.

+   Remember that if you have git cloned the package you can also do this by running the cpu_health.py module from the terminal using python interactive mode and then in the python interpreter create the object doing for example checkobj = CPUCheck().

 2. Running all checks at once: You can run all the CPU health checks at once using the main() wrapper function.
 There are two ways to do this:

       a.
-Execute the main() function of cpu_health.py using input parameters to override the configuration file.
-For example:

-      In python first import the cpu_health module
-      ```python
-      import cpu_health_checks.cpu_health as cpu_health
-      ```

-      And then call the main function overriding the desired parameters.
-Remember to make sure that default values for "config_file" and "logs_folder" are appropriate given the folder you are running the module, or otherwise define them explicitly as input parameters of the main() function.
-For example:

-      ```python
-      result = cpu_health.main(logs_folder='logs/linux/', latency_url='www.example.com')
-      ```

-      When doing this change "logs_folder" and "latency_url" for the actual input parameters you want to override form the configuration file.
-      Here "result" will then be a dictionary with the keys having the names of the checks performed and the values will be the results of each test.

-      If you have git cloned the repo you can do the same thing going to the src/cpu_health_checks/ folder containing the Python modules, running the cpu_health.py module interactively in python and then using its main() function.
-For example:

-      ```shell
-      python -i cpu_health.py
-      ```

-      And then in Python typing:
-      ```python
-      main(logs_folder='logs/linux/', latency_url='www.example.com')
-      ```

-      b.
 Execute the main() function of cpu_health.py using the default parameters defined in the .yml configuration file, and the default values for "config_file", and "config_mode" defined in the CPUCheck() constructor.
 For example:

       In python first import the cpu_health module
       ```python